Nelson-Gon/rfdc/.github/CONTRIBUTING.md

 * Update `NEWS.md` to reflect the changes made.

-Please note that the 'mde' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the 'rfdc' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.